Akxae/Taskwebpage/README.md

 # React + Vite

-The project is completed using React JS and Tailwind CSS This is just a preview of static website (not Responsice )
+The project is completed using React JS and Tailwind CSS This is just a preview of static website (not Responsive )

 To Run the project
 open the file in vs code